 , in Love Actually,

-she is now firmly established as one of Britain's leading talents.
+she became firmly established as one of Britain's leading talents.

 "As well as having more obvious attributes, such as a pair of eyes you could drown in.
 And on screen she's capable of projecting a disturbing intensity way beyond her years...
 Shouldn't be allowed really!"